-When walking up the stairs, remember to always put your non-operated leg up first, followed by your operated leg and walking aid last.
+When walking up the stairs, remember to always put your non-operated leg up first, followed by your operated leg to the same step and walking aid last.

-When walking down stairs, you will need to put the walking aid down first, followed by the operated leg then the non-operated leg.
+When walking down stairs, you will need to put the walking aid first, then the operated leg followed by the non-operated leg to the same step.